biggraph-ai/codex/README.md

 **Security note:** the server executes commands and uses your token for pushes.
 Only run it with repositories and credentials you trust.

+For an example of running the CLI in per-user containers behind Nginx or Traefik, see [docs/per-user-containers.md](docs/per-user-containers.md).

 ## Model Context Protocol (MCP)